PrakharDoneria/Indian-Flag/README.md

 # Indian-Flag
-This program wilp make Indian Flag
+This program will make Indian Flag